Epub vs PDF in 2026: Which Format for Your Self-Published Book? (Complete Guide)

 If your goal is physical printing only: a print-ready PDF is enough.

 If you want to be present on all channels (ebook + physical bookshop + KDP Print): you need both.
 The good news is that both start from the same manuscript.
-Modern tools like Folio Studio export epub and PDF from the same project.
+Modern tools like Folio Studio export epub and PDF from the same project, so the cost of producing both is just one workflow.

 How to Produce Quality Epub and PDF